wangerekaharun/CustomComposeReactions/README.md

 To sum up what the code above does:

 - You have a map of your custom reactions.
-Each reaction has it's `ReactionDrawable` which is a data class that holds the drawable resources for the reaction.
+Each reaction has its `ReactionDrawable`, a data class that holds the drawable resources for the reaction.
 It has the drawables for both the normal and selected state of the icon.
 - The `ReactionIconFactory` requires you to override three methods:
   - `createReactionIcon` - creates a `ReactionIcon` for your reaction types.
 A `ReactionIcon` contains painters for your reaction in normal and selected states.
   - `createReactionIcons` - creates all the `ReactionIcon`'s for alll your reactions.
 It uses the `createReactionIcon` to create the icons.